- Get link

 -

-When children see you practicing what you teach, digital habits are far more likely to stick.
+When children see you practicing what you teach, digital habits are far more likely to last.